sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 <!-- expect(counts).toEqual({Kili: 2, Bilbo: 1, Frodo: 1}) -->

-I like it more because it separates the initialization code and the actual counter, so we can change them independently.
+I like it more because it separates the initialization code (creating a new object property with initial value of 0) and the actual task (incrementing the counter), so we can change them independently.
+It _deduplicates_ the algorithm code.
 It also works well when either the initialization or the update code becomes more complex.

-Here’s a more complex example:
+Let’s have a look at more complex example that creates an array of dates to fill a given date range:

 <!-- const addDays = x => x + 1 -->